Message Flow and Transformation#

 StreamMapping and StreamLUT#

 InputStreamKey = (topic, source_name).
 StreamLUT = dict mapping InputStreamKey to internal name.
-StreamMapping contains detector_lut, monitor_lut, log_topics, config/data/status topics.
+StreamMapping holds LUTs for detectors, monitors, area_detectors, and logs, plus dedicated topic names for each livedata-internal stream (commands, responses, data, ROI, status).
 Adapters use stream_lut to convert Kafka identifiers to StreamId.

 Message Adapters#